InHouse-Banana/DataScientistChallenge/README.md

 - [ x ] Jupyter Notebook for Exploratory Data Analysis (EDA) and Extract-Transform-Load (ETL):
 	1. [v0\_Baseline\_FeatureExploration/00\_ExploratoryAnalysis\_ETL.ipynb](v0_Baseline_FeatureExploration/00_ExploratoryAnalysis_ETL.ipynb):
 		- Contains the first pass of EDA and ETL, dropping features that would create subcategories with few items, have multiple nan values or undescribed values.
-As well a a new feature `BAL_AMT = BILL_AMT - PAY_AMT`.
+Created a new feature `BAL_AMT = BILL_AMT - PAY_AMT`.
 		- Moreover, it was found that there are outliers in the numerical features and that also the categories to predict are umbalanced.
 		- Finally, the output of this is the data for training in its original format and one-hot-encoded version, in addition to the encoder.
 	2. [00\_ExploratoryAnalysis\_ETL](00_ExploratoryAnalysis_ETL.ipynb):
 		- Second iteration of EDA and ETL.
 Based on the findings of the first model training, some the categories with few elements were dropped, e.g. `education = others` and `marriage = others`.
-		- Exporting the data for training in its original format and one-hot-encoded version, in addition to the encoder.
+		- Exported the data for training in its original format and one-hot-encoded version, in addition to the encoder.

 - [ x ] Jupyter Notebook for Prediction Modeling:
 	1. [v0\_Baseline\_FeatureExploration/01\_Model.ipynb](v0_Baseline_FeatureExploration/01_Model.ipynb):
 		-  First pass of the XGBoost model training.
-I split the data in train/test using a 80/20 split, stratified according to if the customer defaults or not and tuned using GridSearchCV.
+I split the data in train/test using a 80/20 split, stratified according to the distribution of 'y', e.g. if the customer defaults or not, and tuned the model using GridSearchCV for several hyperparameters.
 		-  The training results show that, as expected, the categories  with few elements, e.g. `education = others` and `marriage = others`, impact the model negatively and as well have low predicting power according to SHAP values, hence in the next revision they are discarded.

 	2. [01\_Model.ipynb](v0_Baseline_FeatureExploration/01_Model.ipynb):
 		- Second iteration of the XGBoost model training.
 		- Following the same ETL and split procedure that in the first pass the training results show that, in general there's an increase in AUC by a couple percentual points for most categories or lowering the standard deviation in its value.
 Therefore, confirming that the categories with few elements, e.g. `education = others` and `marriage = others`, impacted the model negatively.
-		- Moreover, the category education = unknown might be also considered to be discarded, but this is left for a further iteration of the model.
+		- Moreover, the category `education = unknown` might be also considered to be discarded, but this is left for a further iteration of the model.

 - [ x ] Implementation in Python of a simple data model that can be trained and predict whether a user will default or not, let us know if you prefer something other than Python